eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-22_my-europa-plog-auf-wiedersehen-plog-will-continue.md

 - - -

-This page is synchronized from the post: [My Europa Plog - Auf Wiedersehen!
-Plog will continue ...](https://steemit.com/@deanliu/my-europa-plog-auf-wiedersehen-plog-will-continue)
+This page is synchronized from the post: ['My Europa Plog - Auf Wiedersehen!
+Plog will continue ...'](https://steemit.com/@deanliu/my-europa-plog-auf-wiedersehen-plog-will-continue)